Ginger Holmes Rowell’s working world as a professor in MTSU’s Department of Mathematical Sciences involves statistics and statistics education.

 After the spring semester, Math Department Chair Chris Stephens voiced a concern that because of remote teaching and the ongoing pandemic that it would be easy to lose contact with students at a time when they need it the most.

 Stephens asked Rowell to lead a departmental task force on Supportive Teacher-Student Communications.
 She and colleagues Jim Hart, Alyson Lischka and Rebecca Calahan supplied fellow faculty with a guide for communicating with students regarding academic issues as well as health and safety concerns.

 Calahan provided templates for faculty to email students at various key times during the fall semester — before the semester began, after the first test, midterm and near the end of the term.

 The prototypes included wordings for students who were performing well in the course to provide encouragement, as well as phrasing for those who might be struggling with attendance, grades or other things.

 “Especially in a remote class with a large number of students, I have seen the value of having efficient means of communicating with students,” Rowell said.

-Rowell has served as associate and interim director of the Tennessee STEM Education Center from 2017-20, and interim director of the Middle Tennessee STEM Innovation Hub, a K-12 professional development concept for STEM (science, technology, engineering and math) education in 2017-18.
+Rowell served as associate and interim director of the Tennessee STEM Education Center from 2017 to 2020 and as interim director of the Middle Tennessee STEM Innovation Hub, a K-12 professional development concept for STEM — science, technology, engineering and math — education in 2017-18.